KnightNikhil/Java-Interview-Preparation/JavaNotes/Spring.md

 ### Q3: What is the default profile in Spring Boot?
 **A:** If no profile is explicitly set, the `default` profile is considered active.

 ---

-## Summary

-Spring Profiles help you cleanly separate configuration concerns based on runtime environments, improving code manageability and deployment flexibility.

----
----

-🔹 5. @Conditional Annotations and Bean Lifecycle

-Conditional Annotations
-* @ConditionalOnClass, @ConditionalOnMissingBean, @ConditionalOnProperty, @ConditionalOnResource, etc.
-* Custom conditions via @Conditional(MyCondition.class)

-Bean Lifecycle
-* Initialization: @PostConstruct, InitializingBean
-* Destruction: @PreDestroy, DisposableBean
-* Bean scopes: singleton, prototype, request, session
-* Bean lifecycle events (BeanPostProcessor, SmartInitializingSingleton)
-* Importance of IoC Container in managing lifecycle

 # @Conditional Annotations and Bean Lifecycle

-## 🔹 Conditional Annotations
+## Conditional Annotations

-Spring provides conditional annotations to control when a bean should be registered in the context.
+- Spring provides conditional annotations to control when a bean should be registered in the context.

 ### Common Conditional Annotations